chrisgit/apex-playground/docs/YetAnotherSoqlBuilder.md

 Yet Another SOQL Builder
 ------------------------

+The demo-soql-builder folder contains examples for
+- strongly typed soql builder
+- lose typed soql builder with two builders using visitor pattern

 In some cases writing a SQL or SOQL builder can be useful, if you think about it you can encapsulate several behaviors
 - deconstructs the SQL into component parts
 - enables cross cutting concerns